Probabilistic Radio-Visual Active Sensing for Search and Tracking: Problem statement

-\textbf{Sensing platform - }The sensing platform is an aerial vehicle (UAV), equipped with an omnidirectional radio receiver and a PT camera on gimbal, and endowed with processing capabilities and a real-time target detector ~\cite{yolo}.
-The state of the platform is the camera pose, namely
+\textbf{Sensing platform - }The sensing platform is an unmanned aerial vehicle (UAV), equipped with an omnidirectional radio receiver and a PT camera endowed with processing capabilities and a real-time target detector~\cite{yolo}.
+The state of the platform is the camera pose

-The UAV position $\vect{c}_t$ is referred to $\mathcal{F}_0$, it is supposed to coincide with the camera focal point and its altitude is fixed (i.e., non-controllable); $\alpha_t$ (resp. $\beta_t$) is the pan (resp. tilt) angle w.r.t. the camera inertial reference frame $\mathcal{F}_u$ (obtained by a $\vect{c}_t$ translation of $\mathcal{F}_0$); $\theta$ is the half-angle of view.
-The camera state follows a linear deterministic Markovian transition model~\cite{radmard2017active}
+The UAV position $\vect{c}_t$ is referred to $\mathcal{F}_0$, it is supposed to coincide with the camera focal point and its altitude is fixed (i.e., non-controllable); $\alpha_t$ (resp. $\beta_t$) is the pan (resp. tilt) angle w.r.t. the camera inertial reference frame; $\theta$ is the half-angle of view.
+The state follows a linear deterministic Markovian transition model~\cite{radmard2017active}

 where $\mathcal{A}$ is the control space.
 It comprises all possible control inputs that can be applied to the platform to regulate position and attitude.
 In particular, being the UAV altitude fixed, we focus on a planar control $\vect{u}_{\vect{c}_\Pi,t}$, acting on the projection $\vect{c}_{\Pi,t}$.
 Inspired by real-life scenarios, the UAV movements are considered energy-consuming with a linear dependence on the flying distance~\cite{liu2018energy}, that is